 Michael Kitces: Great to be back.

 Benz: You have done some research.
 You co-authored a paper with professor Wade Pfau where you looked at what equity allocations should look like in retirement.
-And you research came up with a somewhat counterintuitive finding, where you actually suggested that equities should trend up as someone goes further in retirement.
+And your research came up with a somewhat counterintuitive finding, where you actually suggested that equities should trend up as someone goes further in retirement.
 Let's talk about your general findings and why you think that this is maybe something that retirees should look at?

 Kitces: Certainly the reactions to some of the research that we've done have been interesting at the suggestion that maybe equities should actually glide upward and you would get a little bit more aggressive through retirement.